matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 breaks badly in the face of private federations (i.e. by specifying the use of a single required homeserver, users on other servers in the private federation will be incorrectly forced to use the specified one).
-Handling private federations will be left for a separate MSC.
+Handling private federations will be left for [MSC3020](https://github.com/matrix-org/matrix-doc/pull/3020)

 ### Recommended implementation